Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 </b>

 \section Acknowledgements Acknowledgements
-\subsection InitialFundingDfg Thanks to DFG funded research group "IKB Dürnast" The initial creation of the ISO<i><sub>AgLib</sub></i> was enabled by the research project
+\subsection InitialFundingDfg Thanks to DFG funded research group "IKB D&uuml;rnast" The initial creation of the ISO<i><sub>AgLib</sub></i> was enabled by the research project
-<b>"IKB Dürnast"</b> which is leaded by <b>Prof. Auernhammer</b> at the <a href="http://www.tec.wzw.tum.de/pflanztech/englisch/index.html">Department of Bio Resources and Land Use Technology
+<b>"IKB D&uuml;rnast"</b> which is leaded by <b>Prof. Auernhammer</b> at the <a href="http://www.tec.wzw.tum.de/pflanztech/englisch/index.html">Department of Bio Resources and Land Use Technology
 			- Crop Production Engineering</a> .

 \subsection InitialSupport Thanks to development by Sensortechnik Wiedemann (STW)